What You Should Know About Liquefied Natural Gas and Rail Cars

 In one report, the federal General Accounting Office noted that an accident involving only five rail tank cars loaded with liquid propane gas exploded over an area half a mile by three-quarters of a mile and was felt 45 miles away.
 Debris from the fire and explosions covered 20 blocks of Decatur, Illinois.

 The General Accounting Office only considered the risk of propane tanker car explosions in its report (since liquefied natural gas tankers are not allowed due to danger), but the General Accounting Office’s concerns are equally applicable to the concerns about carrying liquefied natural gas in rail tankers:

 “If large amounts of LPG [liquefied petroleum gas] or its vapor get into the sewers, subways, and other subterranean ducts in a big city, it could lead to a catastrophe.”

 This is precisely what happened in the Cleveland’s 1944 liquefied natural gas disaster, where liquefied natural gas spilled from a facility and flowed into the storm water system, where it vaporized and spread out under a square mile section of the city.

-The proposed Pipeline and Hazardous Materials Safety Administration rule does not address any of these concerns.
+The final rule does not adequately address these concerns.